opengisci/opengisci.github.io/sp25/_posts/2025-02-10-c-github-pages.md

 - Holler, Joseph, Yifei Luo, Peter Kedron, and Sarah Bardin.
 2023.
 “Reproducibility Survey Data Visualization.”
 OSF.
 August 15. doi:[10.17605/OSF.IO/B47XU](https://doi.org/10.17605/OSF.IO/B47XU).
 - Holler, Joseph, Yifei Luo, Peter Kedron, and Sarah Bardin.
 2023.
 “Replicability Survey Data Visualization.”
 OSF.
 August 15. doi:[10.17605/OSF.IO/KUCHA](https://doi.org/10.17605/OSF.IO/KUCHA).

 Based on your experience in geography and spatial data science and the readings and data above, do you think reproducibility and replicability (R&R) are important in geography?
 What do you think the greatest challenge to R&R is in geography, and do you see any opportunities to address it?

-### Further Learning
+Please post this blog before the next class.

+Need inspriation?
+View Last Week Tonight with John Oliver (HBO): [Scientific Studies](https://www.youtube.com/watch?v=0Rnq1NpHdmw&ab_channel=LastWeekTonight)

+## References

-#### Workshops and learning resources
+### Workshops and learning resources

 - Software Carpentry Workshop [Version Control with GIT](https://swcarpentry.github.io/git-novice/)
 - GitHub [learning resources](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources)
 - Visual Studio Code [Tips and Tricks](https://code.visualstudio.com/docs/getstarted/tips-and-tricks) and [Intro Videos](https://code.visualstudio.com/docs/getstarted/introvideos).

-#### Readings on Git
+### Readings on Git

 - [Why Git?
 Why GitHub?](https://happygitwithr.com/big-picture)
 - Bryan, J. (2018).
 Excuse Me, Do You Have a Moment to Talk About Version Control? *American Statistician*, *72*(1), 20–27. <https://doi.org/10.1080/00031305.2017.1399928>
 - Beckman, M. D., Çetinkaya-Rundel, M., Horton, N. J., Rundel, C. W., Sullivan, A. J., &#38; Tackett, - M. (2021).
 Implementing Version Control With Git and GitHub as a Learning Objective in Statistics and Data Science Courses. *Journal of Statistics and Data Science Education*, *29*(S1), S132–S144. <https://doi.org/10.1080/10691898.2020.1848485>

-#### Customizing Jekyll Sites
+### Customizing Jekyll Sites

 You can develop a more advanced Jekyll sites customized for portfolios, blogging, documentation, etc. by first forking or cloning a Jekyll template.
 Some of these work directly with GitHub pages (building the site remotely on GitHub's servers), while others will require installing requisite software on your own computer to build the site locally.